Chris00/ocaml-interval/README.md

   The package has been developed for Linux systems but works on MacOSX and Windows when compiled with GCC.

+- `interval` is a meta-package installing all the packages above.

 Happy interval programming...

 Installation